Crispy pan-seared oyster mushrooms. Rosemary butter. Flecks of salt. What more could you ask for?

 When sauteed in a pan with a bit of olive oil and high heat, the caps turn golden and crispy; the stems retain a chewy bite.
 Mushrooms need a lot of salt, so I always give a generous pinch after I cook them.

-I've been cooking a lot of mushrooms over the last year, and my husband and I agree that pan frying them is truly the simplest and most delicious preparation.
+I've been cooking a lot of mushrooms over the last year, and my husband and I agree that pan frying them is truly the best way to enjoy them!

 - Pan frying and searing is straightforward and yields tasty golden-brown mushrooms with a crispy cap and a slightly chewy stem.